bnhf/openvpn-tap-external-web-ui/README.md

 For building on ARMv7:

-    In the dockerfile inside the build folder, comment out debian:bullseye as a source , and uncomment balenalib/raspberry-pi-debian:latest
+    In the dockerfile inside the build folder, comment out debian:bullseye as a source, and uncomment balenalib/raspberry-pi-debian:latest
     In build.sh, change the docker build to <your-docker-hub-repo-here>/openvpn-tap-external-web-ui:armv7 It's highly recommended that you use Visual Studio Code with the "Remote - SSH" extension (in addition to the "Go" extension of course) from a more powerful machine